-If you delete a user who's in a workflow, they'll be removed from that workflow.
+If you delete a user who's in a journey, they'll be removed from that journey.

-Users for whom deletion is pending can still receive messages from campaigns and workflows (until the deletion is complete).
+Users for whom deletion is pending can still receive messages from campaigns and journeys (until the deletion is complete).

 Users added to a list for which a bulk deletion is already in progress will not be deleted.